Hyperiso/Hyperiso/README.md

 # Hyperiso

 ## Introduction
-HyperIso is a modern redesign of the SuperIso software, used in particle physics for comparing theory and experiment.
-This new version aims to enhance the user interface, optimize calculations and data generation, as well as enable the use of new features and integration with other software.
+Hyperiso is a modern redesign of the SuperIso software, used in particle physics for flavour observables calculations.
+Its greatest benefit is the uses of the Marty software, allowing calculations in any BSM models (with BSM masses above 100 GeV).
+Hyperiso is capable of performing wilson coefficients calculations at matching scale (at Leading Order using Marty, or NNLO for SM, SUSY and THDM), running of these coefficients up TO NNLO, calculation of a lot of flavour observables (mainly from B decays).

 ## Features
 - Calculation of Wilson coefficients